 3) Constantly Learn New Skills and Improve Your Portfolio

 Always try to keep learning, this will show that you are continually providing value to the company you are working with.
-Get comfortable with teaching yourself new skills and do not wait on your company to provide this type of assistance.
+Get comfortable with teaching yourself new skills and do not wait for your company to provide this type of assistance.
 Be hungry to learn and show an eagerness to really pursue new skill sets.
 Go out of your way to find new opportunities, whether that be inside your current company or other outside organizations similar to what you already do.
-The more worth that you can bring to the table, the greater the gains and opportunity you are going to face down the road.
+The more worth that you can bring to the table, the greater the gains and opportunities you are going to face down the road.

 To make sure you are accomplishing these goals, keep a running list of things that you are wanting to get done, then check them off as you go.
 These can be short-term goals that you wish to complete in a week or long-term ones you want to tackle in the 6–12 month range.
 Whatever it may be, it’s important to make some sort of forward movement consistently.